-If you’re hiring an agent, then this is still for you to read.
+If you’re hiring an realtor, then this is still for you to read.
 Here’s why: The agent will do ALL the work for you (as they should), and hopefully, they are good enough to implement a solid marketing and selling strategy.
-You should what a good marketing strategy is when you’re deciding on choosing an agent.
+You should decide what a good marketing strategy is when you’re deciding on choosing an agent.

 So let this be THE guide to help you when you’re doing a For Sale By Owner listing, or using an agent and making sure he/she is doing a good job.

 But a word of warning… this article isn’t for the procrastinator.
-I’m going to give you some very actionable steps to selling your house.
+I’m going to give you some very actionable steps to selling your property.
 It takes some hard work to sell a mobile home.
-Some sell faster than others, and some take months to sell.
+Some sell quicker than others, and some take months to sell.
 It’s just the nature of the beast.
 But, don’t let that worry you.
 Because if you hustle and implement these simple actions, then you’ll be selling much faster than your neighbors.

 So let’s get started…